Continuing Review of a Research Project

 How do I submit a Protocol for Continuing Review?

-NOTE: Protocols in which the Principal Investigator (PI) and research members are considered John Peter Smith Health Network (JPS) personnel MUST be initially submitted to the Office of Clinical Research (OCR) located at 1500 S. Main Street, Fort Worth.
-For additional assistance, please contact the JPS Office of Clinical Research at 817-702-3655.
+NOTE: The NTR IRB encourages Principal Investigators and research members who are considered John Peter Smith Health Network (JPS) personnel to consult with the Office of Clinical Research (OCR) at 817-702-3655 prior to submitting.

 How do I submit a Final Report?